SergeyR1/gpu_and_inference_hw/hw3/README.md

 - **Continuous batching:** each engine step runs one homogeneous batch, but the set of active requests changes over time as new requests arrive, old requests finish, and memory pressure forces preemption.

 The implementation is deliberately smaller than a production engine, but the ownership rules are real.

+> **Recommended background:** Lecture 2 covers Paged Attention, Prefix Caching, and Continuous Batching — the three ideas this homework is built around.
+Watching it first will make the `CacheManager` and `Scheduler` contracts below easier to read.

 ## File Layout